poggenpower/dyndns.py/README.md

 2. `--timeout ##` Will run for `##` seconds and monitors the queue directory while running.
 Update will be send to plesk as they where written into the queue.
 Use this to run the job from cron.
 E.g. run it once an hour with a timeout of 3570 seconds. like `11  * * * * /var/www/vhosts/example.com/dyn.example.com/pyroot/python-app-venv/bin/python /var/www/vhosts/example.com/dyn.example.com/pyroot/dyndns.py`
 --timeout 3570`
-3. Without any parameter it runs as foreground processen and continiously processes updates.
+3. Without any parameter it runs as foreground process and continuously processes updates.
 You can use this to create a servie with system ctl.
 Or run it with `nohup` or `screen`.

 ## Security